 This depends from case to case.
 The Asylum Service claims that, if there are no complications, the whole process will take 2 to 5 months.
-However, currently it seems like it can take up to 11 months after you have been granted refugee status to receive your travel document.
+However, currently it seems like it can take up to 11 months after you have applied to receive your travel document.
 A lot of people have applied for travel documents at the moment, and the criminal background checks required before receiving it are taking a long time.

 Can the procedure to get a travel document be accelerated?

 Normally not.
 Only in very rare cases where you can demonstrably show that there is a serious and urgent humanitarian reason to get a travel document sooner, there might be a chance to speed up the procedure.

 Do I need to wait until I have my residence permit before I can apply for a travel document?